industrial-edge/Performance-Analytics/docs/Installation.md

 ![Dataservice_Assets](graphics/Dataservice_Assets.png)

 Add for every step aspects.
 The first step of each branch (step 2 and step 11) must be configured as initial step.
+This is necessary to mark the beginning of the sequence and to link the corresponding product for the branch.

 First step of the branch: